On the total volume of the double hyperbolic space: Models for

 and the associated volume element is

 Notice that for $n$ odd the coefficient is negative for $x_0<0$.

-\begin{remark} We can also view the metric $ds$ (\ref{equation_ds_half_space}) as conformally equivalent to the standard metric $ds=(dx_0^2+\cdots+dx_{n-1}^2)^{1/2}$ on the Euclidean space (except at $x_0=0$) by a factor of $1/x_0$ (referred as the \emph{conformal factor}).
-While the factor $1/x_0$ is not continuous at $x_0=0$, when extending to the lower half-space as a complex variable it preserves the \emph{analyticity} of $x_0$ and thus in some sense makes the metric ``conformal'' across $x_0=0$.
-This makes it possible to use complex analysis to compute the integral across $\partial\mathbb{H}^n$, so heuristically making it a better choice for the extension than other factors like $|1/x_0|$.
-It is also worth noting that this argument works not only for the Riemannian metric, but also for the pseudo-Riemannian metric like the Lorentz metric, which will be addressed in more detail in Section~\ref{section_minkowski_extension}. \end{remark}
+\begin{remark} We can also view the metric $ds$ (\ref{equation_ds_half_space}) as conformally equivalent to the standard metric $ds=(dx_0^2+\cdots+dx_{n-1}^2)^{1/2}$ on the Euclidean space (except at $x_0=0$) by a factor $1/x_0$ (referred as the \emph{conformal factor}).
+While $1/x_0$ is not continuous at $x_0=0$, when extending to the lower half-space as a complex variable, it preserves the \emph{analyticity} of $x_0$ and thus in some sense makes the metric in (\ref{equation_ds_half_space}) ``conformal'' across $x_0=0$.
+This also makes it possible to use complex analysis to compute the integral across $\partial\mathbb{H}^n$ with respect to $x_0$, so heuristically making it a better choice for the extension than other factors like $|1/x_0|$.
+It is also worth noting that this argument works not only for the Riemannian metric, but also for the pseudo-Riemannian metric like the Lorentz metric. \end{remark}

 \begin{remark} Notice the similarity between the metric above of the upper half-space model (\ref{equation_ds_half_space}) and the metric of the hemisphere model (\ref{equation_ds_hemisphere}).
 It suggests that a hemisphere model for $\mathbb{DH}^n$ can also be viewed as \emph{embedded} in an upper half-space model for a higher dimensional $\mathbb{DH}^{n+1}$, which will be helpful in understanding the proof of the \SDF{} for $\mathbb{DH}^n$ in later sections. \end{remark}